SACEMA/reinfectionsBelinda/README.md

     - The output of this is saved in `utils/generate_data.RData`
 - `code/utils_generation/settings.R`: This provides a list of everything that must be loaded for the SBV file to run (which get loaded with the `lapply` function)

+Note: running `make sbv` OR `make l2_sbv` will create all the necessary utils & parameter files for this scenario

 ### Configuration
 For each Scenario 1 to 5, an example configuration file is provided as it was run in the simulation-based validation study (`sbv/method_%_analysis/m%_config_general.json`).
 To run the analysis, this must be copied and the '.example' must be removed from the filename.